NDavies-02/PythonB2I-30/README.md

-# Python - From Beginner to Intermediate in 30 mins
+# PART 1 - Python - From Beginner to Intermediate in 30 mins
 Code for the Udemy course _"Python from Beginner to Intermediate in 30 min"_ https://www.udemy.com/share/101wm82@PW1gfUtgQ1AJe05GBHpNVD5uYH0=/